heyquentin/nexus-backup-brute/README.md

-Password brute forcer for Offsec Proving Grounds (PG) machine Sona
+Password brute forcer for Offsec Proving Grounds (PG) machine Sona: NEXUS BACKUP MANAGER

 This machine requires you enter an answer for some hints to reset a password.
 Here's a brute forcer for it so you don't have to do things manually.
 1. Change the HOST variable